-This document is a summary of the procedural steps and opportunities for public participation when the Commission reviews a condemnation case (also known as "eminent domain"), which is regulated under 30 V.S.A. § 110 - 112.
+This document is a summary of the procedural steps and opportunities for public participation when the Commission reviews a condemnation case (also known as "eminent domain"), which is regulated under $30 \text{ V.S.A.} \S 110 - 112$.
 Underlined text will link you to more information about that step in the glossary or to an external website.

 This document is a general guide for the public.
-It should not be relied upon for reviewing the applicable statutory and regulatory requirements for such projects.
+It is not a comprehensive list of all the applicable statutory and regulatory requirements for such projects.
 Every project is unique, and this general guide cannot anticipate or explain all issues that may arise in a case.
-For specific guidance, please refer to the applicable statutes, rules, legal precedent, and legal advice.
+For specific guidance, please refer to the applicable statutes, rules, and legal precedent, or seek legal advice.
 Please feel free to contact the Clerk of the Commission if you have questions about the information in this document.